U.S. Medicare says no change to Alzheimer's drug restrictions

-The Centers for Medicare and Medicaid Services (CMS) said it would allow coverage for drugs designed to clear amyloid plaques from the brains of Alzheimer's patients only if a medication is approved under the Food and Drug Administration's standard review process, not under its accelerated review program.
+The Centers for Medicare and Medicaid Services (CMS) reaffirmed its policy allowing coverage for drugs designed to clear amyloid plaques from the brains of Alzheimer's patients only if a medication is approved under the Food and Drug Administration's standard review process, not under its accelerated review program.

-The agency said it will also continue to require a registry to collect evidence of patient outcomes to reflect "real-world" care.
+The agency said it would also continue to require a registry to collect evidence of patient outcomes to reflect "real-world" care.

+The Alzheimer's Association said in a statement it "is appalled that the Biden Administration is extending its unjust decision to deny access to FDA-approved treatments for people living with Alzheimer's - a fatal disease."

+The patient advocacy group estimated that for each day CMS leaves its policy in place, more than 2,000 individuals aged 65 or older may progress from mild dementia due to Alzheimer's to a more advanced stage of the disease at which they are no longer eligible for the new treatments.

-Two Alzheimer's drugs developed by partners Eisai Co Ltd 4523.T and Biogen Inc BIIB.O, Leqembi and Aduhelm, have so far only been approved under the FDA's accelerated review program based on evidence of their ability to reduce levels of amyloid brain plaques.
+Two Alzheimer's drugs developed by partners Eisai Co Ltd 4523.T and Biogen Inc BIIB.O, Leqembi and Aduhelm, have so far been approved only under the FDA's accelerated review program, based on evidence of their ability remove sticky deposits of a protein called amyloid.

 Because Alzheimer's is an age-related disease, around 85% of people who might use the medicines are covered by Medicare.